SciML/HighDimPDE.jl/README.md

-# DeepSplitting.jl
+# HighDimPDE.jl

-This package provides the Deep Splitting algorithm (paper in prep.), built upon DiffEqBase.jl and SciMLBase.jl for the interface, and using Flux.jl for the solving part.
+This package provides the Deep Splitting and the MLP algorithms to solve for high dimensional, non-local, nonlinear PDEs (papers in prep.).
+It builds upon DiffEqBase.jl and SciMLBase.jl for the interface, and uses Flux.jl for the solving part (Deep Splitting Algorithm).
-It aims at solving non-local, non-linear Partial Differential Equations, where the solution u satisfies equations of the form
+It aims at solving PDEs for which the solution u satisfies

 <div style="overflow-x: scroll;" align=center>
 <img src="docs/equation.png"/>